-This year’s Ropes trip will feature more special outings and adventures.
-Plans are still taking shape, but the program may include: night-time adventures on local rivers, multi-day mountain treks, and rock climbing.
+This year’s Ropes program will feature more special outings and adventures.
+Plans are still taking shape, but the program may include: daytime adventures on local rivers, multi-day mountain treks, and rock climbing.

 Join Wild Earth instructors and special guests for edgy and fun experiences in the wilderness.

 We’ve found that there’s no easier place than the forest to show up as our favorite versions of ourselves.
 Ropes gives us an extra dose of joy, connection and confidence.

 Each year students face unique challenges and while there is plenty to learn from peers we’ve found that a mix of ages brings even more wisdom to the table.
 At Ropes high school students of all ages are invited to take risks and show up to challenge and support other freshman, sophomores, juniors, and seniors.